kide-vm/kide/test/bench/results.md

-hello - output hello world to measure kernel calls add   - run integer adds by linear fibonacci of 20 call  - exercise calling by recursive fibonacci of 10 noop  - a baseline that does nothing
+hello - output hello world to measure kernel calls add   - run integer adds by linear fibonacci of 20 call  - exercise calling by recursive fibonacci of 20 noop  - a baseline that does nothing

-All programs (apart from noop) run 100k times to minimize startup impact.
+Hello and add run 100k times, calls 1k, to minimize startup impact.

 C was linked statically as dynamic linked influences times.
 Output was sent to /dev/null, so as to measure the calling and not the terminal.